ANNUAL DISCLOSURE OF CRIME STATISTICS

 When a victim or witness tells a Responsible Employee about an incident of Sexual Misconduct, the Academy will promptly take steps to investigate what has happened and to resolve the matter efficiently and equitably.
 Notice to Responsible Employees constitutes notice to the Academy.
 To the extent possible, the Academy will not share information reported to a Responsible Employee with individuals other than those handling the applicable report pursuant to this Policy.
 For example, when permissible under the law, a Responsible Employee will not share information with law enforcement without the victim’s consent or unless the victim has also reported the incident to such body.
 To the extent feasible, before a victim reveals any information to a Responsible Employee, the Responsible Employee shall endeavor to ensure that the victim understands the Responsible Employee’s reporting obligations.
 A Responsible Employee shall neither encourage the victim to report formally, if the victim is not ready to do so, nor pressure the victim to request assistance from a different resource.
 If the victim communicates that he or she does not want to initiate a formal investigation, the Responsible Employee shall then direct the individual to a Non-Professional Counselor & Advocate or Confidential Employee.
 If the victim communicates that he or she wants to issue a Complaint with the Responsible Employee but has specific concerns regarding the information sharing rules of a formal investigation (explained in Student Grievance Procedures, the Responsible Employee shall document any concerns and explain that, while the College will consider all confidentiality requests, it may not be able to avoid certain disclosures during an investigation.
 The Responsible Employee shall forward any confidentiality requests to the Title IX Coordinator along with formal notice of the Complaint.

-3. Non-Professional Counselors & Advocates.
+Confidential Advisor.
 Victims who may not be ready to report formally, but would still like information and support, may contact a Non-Professional Counselor or Advocate at the College.
 Generally, these employees are only required to report to the Coordinator that an incident occurred and do not have to reveal any personally identifying information.
 Disclosures to these employees, standing alone, will not initiate an investigation into an incident against the victim’s wishes.
-Michele Stutts, Student Advising Coordinator is a Non-Professional Counselor/Advocates at the Academy[D3] .
-Individuals who work or volunteer in their offices, including front desk staff and students, can generally also talk to a victim without having to reveal any personally identifying information about an incident to the Title IX Coordinator.
-Ms. Stutts, should report only the nature, date, time, and general location of an incident to the Title IX Coordinator.
+Lindsay Sandbothe is the Confidential Advisor at the Academy[D3] .
+Ms. Sandbothe, should report only the nature, date, time, and general location of an incident to the Title IX Coordinator.
 This limited report – which should not include any information that would directly or indirectly identify the victim – helps keep the Title IX Coordinator informed of the general extent and nature of Sexual Misconduct on and off campus.
 These individuals shall consult with the victim before reporting to the Title IX Coordinator to ensure that the report omits any personally-revealing details.
-Michele Stutts, Student Advising Coordinator, email@example.com Room 205 and 3rd floor Student Advising Office, 312 461 0600.
+The Confidential Advisor can serve as a advocate to the student; providing support and option and resources to guide further action.
+Also, the Confidential Advisor can help the student understand the Academy’s complaint process.
+For further assistance, please contact Lindsay Sandbothe, Confidential Advisor (312) 461 0600 Ext.
+138 email firstname.lastname@example.org

 Reminders For Reporting To Confidential Employees

 A victim who speaks to a Non-Professional Counselor/Advocate should understand that, if he or she elects not to file a formal report with a Responsible Employee, the College may be limited in its efforts to investigate or to pursue disciplinary action against the alleged Respondent.
 Notwithstanding the above, these individuals can assist the victim in receiving other necessary protection and support, such as victim advocacy, academic support or accommodations, disability, health or mental health services, and changes to living, working or courses schedules.
-A victim who at first speaks with a Non-Professional Counselor/Advocate may later decide to file a Complaint with the College or to report the incident to local law enforcement.
-A Non-Professional Counselor /Advocate shall provide the victim with assistance in formally reporting if the victim selects this route.
-It’s important to remember that while Non-Professional Counselors/Advocates will not share personally-identifying information with the Coordinator under this Policy, these employees may have reporting or other disclosure obligations in some circumstances under local, state, and/or federal law.
+A victim who at first speaks with a Confidential Advisor may later decide to file a Complaint with the College or to report the incident to local law enforcement.
+A Confidential Advisor shall provide the victim with assistance in formally reporting if the victim selects this route.
+It’s important to remember that while Confidential Advisors will not share personally-identifying information with the Coordinator under this Policy, these employees may have reporting or other disclosure obligations in some circumstances under local, state, and/or federal law, including the student threatens to harm themselves or others, or if there is potential danger to a minor or senior person.

 The Role of Witnesses